ANCPLabOldenburg/bids_manager_documentation/book/editor.md

 # Editor Tab
-The second tab in BIDS-Manager is the `editor tab`.
+The second tab in BIDS-Manager is the `Editor`.
+It lets your preview and edit metada (`.json` and `.tsv` files) and imaging data (DICOMS, NIfTI volumes with different cuts, basic 3D renders...).

 <img src="../static/editor/00_general.png" alt="general" width="450px" align="center">